Kirill888/benchmark-report/benchmark-report.md

 _dd.round(1)
 ```

 For `odc-stac`, reading imagery at 20m pixels is 4 times faster than reading at the native 10m.
 Throughput per output pixel remains the same but there are four times fewer pixels to read.
-At the higher zoom out scales throughput starts to drop off, but load times are still getting quite a bit faster the further you zoom out.
+At the higher zoom out scales throughput starts to drop off, but load times are still quite a bit faster the further you zoom out.

 For `stackstac`, lower resolution reads do result in faster completion time, but throughput per output pixel drops off much quicker than for `odc-stac`.